miyosuda/narr-map/README.md

 # narr-map

 A minimal mind map editor made with Electron.
+The interface is almost compatible with Free-mind.

 <img src="./docs/screen0.png" width="400px">